Ari-R-Morales/Ari-R-Morales/README.md

 ###

-<h4 align="left">My name is Arianna and I'm a Third Year CS Student @ Rutgers learning to develop human-centered tech.
+<h4 align="left">My name is Arianna and I'm CS Student @ Rutgers learning to develop human-centered tech.
 Nice to e-meet you! 👩🏽‍💻</h4>

 ###